Welcome to my website – a small slice of my writing life, sharing a love of words, photography and art.

 My competition successes include first prize in the Exmoor Society Poetry Competition 2010, winner in Oxford University/Radcliffe Science Library’s Parallel Universe Poetry Competition in 2013 and 2010, winner in the Jawdance Audio Poetry Competition in May 2011, second prize in the Bourne Hope Poetry Competition 2012, being shortlisted in Templar Poetry 2009 Pamphlet and Collection Competition and poems shortlisted in The Plough Prize 2009 and Ilkley Festival poetry competition 2012.

-I have been widely published in arts journals and anthologies including The Rialto, Magma, nthposition, the Guardian online, Orbis, Poetry News, Poetry Nottingham, The French Literary Review, under the radar, Abridged, Ink Sweat and Tears, Kumquat Poetry, Streetcake magazine, Verse Kraken, The Literary Bohemian, Tears in the Fence, Sculpted: Poetry of the North-West, A Complicated Way of Being Ignored: The Grist anthology of the best poetry of 2012 and Lung Jazz: Young British Poets for Oxfam.
+I have been widely published in print arts journals and anthologies including The Rialto, Magma, Orbis, Tears in the Fence, Poetry News, Poetry Nottingham, The French Literary Review, under the radar, Abridged, Verse Kraken, Obsessed with Pipework (forthcoming), Sculpted: Poetry of the North-West, A Complicated Way of Being Ignored: The Grist anthology of the best poetry of 2012 and Lung Jazz: Young British Poets for Oxfam.
+My online poetry publications include the Guardian, Ink Sweat and Tears, nthposition, Antiphon, Abridged, Kumquat Poetry, Streetcake magazine, Verse Kraken, Otoliths and The Literary Bohemian.

 A regular guest poet at spoken word events and festivals, I read alongside Bernard O’Donoghue at the 2013 Cheltenham Poetry Festival and was a guest poet in Cork and Limerick in July 2013, after being selected for that year’s Coventry-Cork twin city poets exchange.
-I also performed at Ledbury Poetry Festival 2013.
+I also performed at Ledbury Poetry Festival 2013 and read in the Carol Ann Duffy and Friends series at the Royal Exchange in Manchester in 2014.

 My poetry is on the Polesworth Poets’ Trail in Warwickshire and has been set to music, muralled on a café wall, on Worcestershire buses and around 12,000 copies of AGFA’s annual report.

-I was poet in residence at Worcester Oxfam Bookshop for National Poetry Day 2009, am a professional member of NAWE (the National Association of Writers in Education) and have experience running spoken word events and facilitating workshops.
+I have been a festival poet in residence at a church and café, and National Poetry Day writer in residence at Worcester Oxfam Bookshop.
+A professional member of NAWE (the National Association of Writers in Education), I have experience facilitating workshops and running spoken word events.

 Extracts of the poetry, photography and artwork featured in my 2012 poetry-art exhibition aimed at bringing poetry to a wider audience can be found in the An Eyeful of Words section of this website.
 I also enjoy creative collaborations and film poetry.
 (Do get in touch if you have a poetry project idea.)